 Theatre of Horrors: Halloween Special

 Derelict mansions, haunted graveyards, and ancient sigils...
-The moon at its autumnal tide as echoes of the underworld enthral and bewitch, luring us into the realms of the sacred and profane as we herald the encroaching darkness of winter.
+The moon at its autumnal tide as echoes of the underworld enthral and bewitch, luring us into the realms of the sacred as we herald the darkness of winter.
 THIS IS HALLOWEEN, and we're hunkering down for scary season at Fetch Quest Journeys by paying tribute to some of the most bone-chilling escapades in videogame history!

-Whether you're celebrating with campy classics or lighting up jack o' lanterns while indulging in tooth-rot at an ad hoc costume party, take a moment to crack out the console and strap yourself in for the blood-curdling terror of...
+So whether you're celebrating with campy classics or lighting up jack o' lanterns while indulging in tooth-rot at an ad hoc costume party, take a moment to crack out the console and strap yourself in for the blood-curdling terror of...
 THEATRE OF HORRORS [cue thunder]

 Into the Depths: Bioshock